worldbank/dime-github-trainings/GitHub-trainings/Intro-Git-GitHub-Contributor/jupyter-repo-setup/repo-content-files/README.md

 # Intro to Git and GitHub training - Contributor

-This repository was created for a training session of DIME Analytics Intro to Git and GitHub Training - Contributor.
-You can read more about DIME Analytics Git and GitHub trainings [here](https://github.com/worldbank/dime-github-trainings), and you can read more about the Contributor role and other roles in DIME Analytics suggested GitHub project roles [here](https://github.com/worldbank/dime-github-trainings/blob/master/GitHub-resources/DIME-GitHub-Roles/DIME-GitHub-roles.md).
+This repository was created for a training session of [DIME Analytics](https://www.worldbank.org/en/research/dime/data-and-analytics) Intro to Git and GitHub Training - Contributor.
+You can read more about DIME Analytics Git and GitHub trainings [here](https://github.com/worldbank/dime-github-trainings).

+This is one of two beginner trainings.
+This one is for the Contributor role which is someone that will make contributions to the code using Git/GitHub, not just give feedback to code hosted in GitHub.
+You can read more about the Contributor role and other roles in DIME Analytics suggested GitHub project roles [here](https://github.com/worldbank/dime-github-trainings/blob/master/GitHub-resources/DIME-GitHub-Roles/DIME-GitHub-roles.md).

 ## About this training